oat-sa/tao-mobile-app/README.md

  - install browser platform
  - `phonegap serve` or `phonegap run browser`

-> Be careful to not commit the plugins, the platform nor changes made to the `config.xml`
+> Be careful to not commit changes introduced.

 ### Build